copper-project/copper-rs/README.md

 Copper is a user-friendly robotics framework designed for creating fast and reliable robots.
 Copper is to robots what a game engine is to games.

-* Easy: Copper offers a high-level configuration system and a natural Rust-first API.
+* **Easy**: Copper offers a high-level configuration system and a natural Rust-first API.

-* Fast: Copper uses Rust's zero-cost abstractions and a data-oriented approach to achieve sub-microsecond latency on commodity hardware, avoiding heap allocation during execution.
+* **Fast**: Copper uses Rust's zero-cost abstractions and a data-oriented approach to achieve sub-microsecond latency on commodity hardware, avoiding heap allocation during execution.

-* Reliable: Copper leverages Rust's ownership, type system, and concurrency model to minimize bugs and ensure thread safety.
+* **Reliable**: Copper leverages Rust's ownership, type system, and concurrency model to minimize bugs and ensure thread safety.

-* Product Oriented: Copper aims to avoid late-stage infra integration issues by generating a very predictable runtime.
+* **Product Oriented**: Copper aims to avoid late-stage infra integration issues by generating a very predictable runtime.

 > [!NOTE]
 > Copper is still in **early development / alpha stage**, and the APIs are subject to change.
 We are looking for
 > contributors to help us build the best robotics framework possible.
 If you are interested, please join us
 > on [Gitter](https://gitter.im/copper-project/copper-rs) or open an issue.

+Copper has been tested on: Linux (x86_64, armv7, aarch64 & riskv64) and MacOS (arm64).

 ### Technical Overview